World Mental Health Day? Shouldn’t that be every day?

-Debbie Bullock, Aviva’s wellbeing lead, looks at how we would all benefit from thinking of every week as a mental health awareness week.
+Debbie Bullock, Aviva’s wellbeing lead, looks at how we would all benefit from thinking of every day as a mental health day.

-OK, strictly speaking Mental Health Awareness week runs from 10 to 16 May.
-But the point we’re making is that employers — indeed, all of us — need to keep mental health issues at the head of the agenda for 52 weeks a year.
+World Mental Health Day comes around on 10 October every year.
+But, in a way, it falls on every other day, too.
+Because employers — indeed, all of us — need to keep mental health issues at the head of the agenda for 365 days a year.

-National events like this are great for raising awareness, but it’s all too easy to launch an initiative in good faith and then give the issues raised less attention as time elapses since the event itself.
-We need to do all we can to make sure mental health awareness is never far from the minds of people at all levels of the business.
+Events like this are great for raising awareness, but it’s all too easy to launch an initiative in good faith and then give the issues raised less attention as time elapses since the event itself.
+We need to do all we can to make sure mental health concern is never far from the minds of people at all levels of the business.

-This is even more important at a time when restrictions are lifting and it’s tempting to think that things are beginning to return to normal.
+This is even more important at a time when so many restrictions have been lifted and it’s tempting to think that things are gradually returning to normal.
 Because mental health issues caused by the pandemic are likely to stick around longer than the pandemic itself.

 Poor performance and absence due to poor mental health can be as damaging for businesses as they are for the concerned individuals themselves.
 I’ve included my top ten tips on how employers can help protect the mental health of their employees.
 They’re all based on approaches we’ve found to work well at Aviva, and they’re designed to be effective whether the challenges employees face are a direct result of the pandemic, or related to other issues…